Snap has finally filed publicly for its massive IPO

 Not unexpectedly, Snap has had to invest heavily not only in research and product development but also infrastructure.
 An app that prides itself on engagement through the use of video and photos is going to come with a lot of costs pertaining to running the actual service and keeping it from crashing.

 Snap’s biggest investment is its research and development arm, where it spent $184 million in 2016, up from $82 million.
 It spent $124 million in marketing last year, and $165 million in general and administrative costs.
+The total cost of revenue for the company ballooned from $182 million in 2015 to $452 million in 2016.

 The net loss line is staggering, as are its accelerating losses, but it also puts the $1.8 billion it raised last year in perspective — it needs deep coffers to continue to grow.
+And going public is, at its heart, a way to build a big war chest in addition to giving shareholders some liquidity.
 Snapchat says it has around $1 billion in cash, cash equivalents, and marketable securities.
 Snap more than tripled its staff between the end of 2015 and the end of 2016, and now has 1,859 employees.

 Engagement